Up to 60% off sofas & mattresses — limited‑time deals.

 • People who alternate between upright sitting and reclining

-• Average-to-tall loungers who want more legroom
+• Average-height to tall loungers who want more legroom

 Where it falls short